Key establishment \`a la Merkle in a quantum world

-Consider now a slightly different search problem in which there are no buckets anymore, but there is an added coordinate in the image of the \mbox{function}: \mbox{$h' : [N^3] \rightarrow [N]' \times [N]'$} is defined so that \mbox{$h'(a)=(0,0)$} on all but $N$ randomly chosen points in its domain, namely $w_1$, $w_2$,\ldots, $w_N$.
-On~these $N$ points, \mbox{$h'(w_i)=(i,c(i))$}, where $c$ is the function considered at the beginning of this section.
-We~are required to find the unique pair of distinct $a$ and $b$ in $[N^3]$ such that \mbox{$\pi_2(h'(a))=\pi_2(h'(b)) \neq 0$}, where ``\,$\pi_2$\,'' denotes the projection on the second coordinate (similarly for~``\,$\pi_1$\,'').
 The lower bound on the earlier search problem concerning $h$ implies directly the same lower bound on the new search problem concerning $h'$ since any algorithm capable of solving the new problem can be used at the same cost to solve the earlier problem through randomization.
 In other words, the~more structured version of the problem cannot be harder than the less structured~one.
-The next Lemma formalizes the argument above.
+The next lemma formalizes the argument above.